M66B/NetGuard/FAQ.md

 This is why the notification is shown only when the screen is on.
 You can decrease the update frequency using the settings to reduce the battery usage.

+The battery usage when IP filtering is enabled depends on the quality of your Android VPN service implementation and the efficiency of the CPU of your device.
+Generally the battery usage on older devices might be unacceptable and hardly noticeable on modern devices with an efficient CPU.

+Note that Android often (incorrectly) contribute battery usage of other applications to NetGuard, because the network traffic of other applications is flowing through NetGuard.

 <a name="FAQ6"></a>
 **(6) Will NetGuard send my internet traffic to an external (VPN) server?**